Jayadev-Jigajinni/Black-Friday-Analysis-/README.md

 # Black-Friday-Analysis-
 The Black Friday Analysis will explain the total purchase of customer on the bases of age ,gender.
-And finding the mean squared error and r2 score,And add the chats using the matplotlib libraires.
+And finding the mean squared error and r2 score,And added the chats using the matplotlib libraires.

 Uploded date: 21/10/2023
 Version:v1.1